Generalizations of data-driven balancing: What to sample for different balancing-based reduced models: Conclusion

 \section{Conclusion}

-We have developed data-driven implementations for some important extensions of \BTr; namely \BST, \PRBT, and \BRBT.
-These formulations are entirely non-intrusive and require only system-response data, i.e., the measurements of certain transfer functions.
-Moreover, these data-driven \BTr-\ROM{}s require sampling certain \emph{spectral factorizations} associated with the underlying model.
-The numerical examples illustrate the accuracy of the data-driven \ROM{}s. {In this work, we focused on the theoretical formulation of the data-driven \BTr variants.
-How to obtain the required samples of the relevant spectral factors in an experimental or ``real-world'' setting is still an open question and an ongoing work.}
+We have developed the theoretical framework for data-driven formulations of \BST, \PRBT, and \BRBT by developing a generalized framework for quadrature-based balancing.
+The resulting data-driven \BTr-\ROM{}s require sampling certain \emph{spectral factors} associated with the underlying model.
+The numerical examples serve as proof of concept for these data-driven \ROM{}s.
+How to obtain the required samples of the relevant spectral factors in practice (experimentally) is an ongoing research question.